 Engaging members at events and conferences is at the core of every association, regardless if that engagement is online or face to face.
 Association event planners are acutely aware of the power of engagement and are constantly challenged to build opportunities for networking and learning at events and conferences.
-In recent years, technology has been the medium of choice to accomplish this, and games deployed via web-based or mobile applications have been shown to be very effective.
+In recent years, technology has been the medium of choice to accomplish this, and event gamification deployed via web-based or mobile applications have been shown to be very effective.
 “Gamification” is a buzzword garnering a lot of attention in this area, and for good reason.

 Loosely defined, gamification is the integration of game-like thinking in nongame environments to bolster engagement, loyalty, and fun.
 Yes, it sounds quite foreign, but it’s far from a new concept.
 If you have a credit card that collects points or if you’ve filled out a survey in hope of winning a random prize giveaway, you have experienced gamification firsthand.
 In most cases, the delivery and tracking of the games and points is done via a web-based software or a mobile app.
 EventMobi, for example, includes different games that are integrated within a mobile event app for conferences and tradeshows.